thmcmahon/aes/README.md

 data(aes_2016)
 ```

-The codebooks for some of the datasets can be accessed with:
+The codebooks for the datasets can be accessed with:

 ```{r}
 ?aes_2016